 From ongoing North Slope production to untapped possibilities in wind power, the energy issues Alaskans face are both multifaceted and pressing.

 Alaska’s financial, political and social existence largely revolves around energy.
 From oil, gas and coal, to geothermal, tidal, and wind energy, Alaska thrives as an energy-producing powerhouse.
 With this wealth of resources come overlapping jurisdictions of federal, state, local and tribal governments that create complex networks of regulatory authority and policy.
 The clarity needed for adequate public understanding of Alaska’s energy sector calls for in-depth reporting.

-This energy reporter will add clarity to the discussions surrounding Alaska’s energy landscape.
-He or she will be responsible for statewide coverage.
-Broadcast responsibilities will include, but are not limited to, 2-3 stories per week, video and audio newscasts and radio affiliate interviews.
-Alaska Public Media’s News Director, Lori Townsend, will supervise the reporter.
+This energy reporter adds clarity to the discussions surrounding Alaska’s energy landscape and is responsible for statewide coverage.
+Broadcast responsibilities include, but are not limited to, 2-3 stories per week, video and audio newscasts and radio affiliate interviews.
+Alaska Public Media’s News Director, Lori Townsend, supervises the reporter.

-This project will bring energy issues to the forefront of Alaskan’s news in a deeper, more substantial way than has been previously seen.
+This project brings energy issues to the forefront of Alaskan’s news in a deeper, more substantial way than has been previously seen.
 The potential impact of this project is vast.
 Energy issues are vital to this state, which, in turn, makes decisions surrounding their resources that impact the rest of the world.
-The creation of an energy reporter desk will protect this crucial news beat.
+The energy reporter desk protects this crucial news beat.

 For more information, please contact Linda Isaac, Chief Development and Marketing Officer, at email@example.com or 907.550.8400.